Best Welding Jackets

 2. Lincoln Electric Resistant

-This Welding-Jacket offers a good alternative for the feeling welding jacket mentioned above.
+This Welding Jacket offers a good alternative to the feeling welding jacket mentioned above.
 It is made of black flame-retardant cotton and sewn with 100 percent polyester.

-If the rugged leather welding jacket is too scruffy or bulky for you, this 30-inch (regular length) coat offers a good alternative high quality and top welding jacket.
+If the rugged leather welding jacket is too scruffy or bulky for you, this 30-inch (regular length) coat offers a good alternative, a high-quality welding jacket.

 Though less rugged, the Lincoln Electric is also made of heavy-duty leather, making it sturdy.
-It weighs in at roughly 5.5 pounds in that respect.
-This makes it suitable even for industrial uses.
+It weighs roughly 5.5 pounds, which makes it suitable even for industrial uses.

 CERTIFICATION: ASTM D6413 compliant 9 oz.